 Devil Proof Malbec, Alexander Valley, USA

 Devil Proof Malbec comes from Sonoma’s Alexander Valley in California, an area better known for Cabernet and Merlot.
-What sets this site apart is its combination of rolling hills, diverse soils with gravelly loam, and warm days tempered by cool evening breezes from the Pacific Ocean.
+What makes this site different is its combination of rolling hills, diverse soils with gravelly loam, and warm days tempered by cool evening breezes rolling in from the Pacific.

-This allows the grapes to achieve full ripeness while still holding onto fresh acidity, a balance that’s crucial for high-end Malbec.
-The microclimate here mirrors aspects of Mendoza’s altitude effect, providing a long growing season that develops layered flavors and supple tannins.
+That setup allows the grapes to reach full ripeness while still holding onto fresh acidity, a balance that’s critical for high-end Malbec.
+The microclimate here mirrors aspects of Mendoza’s altitude effect, producing a long growing season that develops layered flavors and supple tannins.

 Wine Characteristics